htrahddis-hub/E-voting/README.md

 1. Install Compreface for Face recongnization , whose installtion steps can be found [here](https://github.com/exadel-inc/CompreFace/blob/master/README.md#getting-started-with-compreface)

-2. After its done you need to open [http://localhost:8000/login](http://localhost:8000/login) in there make account and login
+2. Then you need to open this [http://localhost:8000/login](http://localhost:8000/login) and then signup and login

-3. Go to Test Tab Create two services Detection Service and Verfication service.
+3. Go to 'Test Tab' Create two services: Detection Service and Verfication service.

-4. You will get The APIs for both service from that page.
-Now in the server folder of the project directory make `.env` folder and write the below code.
+4. You will get the API Key for both the services from that page.
+Now in the server folder of the project directory make a new `.env` file and write the following code.

 ```sh
 #paste the APIS you just created